Ronaldr1985/sleep-go/README.md

 Please note this application is still very much in **testing**, and is still being developed.

+## Installation

+If you have Go installed you can run

+    go get -u github.com/ronaldr1985/countdown-timer

 ## Bugs

 If you don't pass milliseconds to the program first then it unforunately won't work and you will get undesired results. **Fixed on 09/01/2021**